 - What type of primary care model are you looking for?

-- Do you need a physician that’s the same gender as you?
+- Do you want a physician that’s the same gender as you?

-- Are you looking for a Medical Doctor (M.D.) or Doctor of Osteopathy (D.O.)?
+- Are you looking for a Medical Doctor (M.D.) or a Doctor of Osteopathy (D.O.)?

 - And what’s the difference between family medicine and internal medicine?